anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Denial of Service (DoS) Attack on Pledge {#sec_cons-dos}

 Disrupting the pledge behavior by a DoS attack may prevent the bootstrapping of the pledge to a new domain.
-Because in BRSKI-PRM, the pledge responds to requests from real or illicit Registrar-Agents, pledges are more subject to DoS attacks from Registrar-Agents in BRSKI-PRM than they are from illicit registrars in {{!RFC8995}}, where pledges do initiate the connections.
+Because in BRSKI-PRM the pledge responds to requests from real or illicit Registrar-Agents, pledges are more subject to DoS attacks from Registrar-Agents in BRSKI-PRM than they are from illicit registrars in {{!RFC8995}}, where pledges do initiate the connections.

 A DoS attack with a faked Registrar-Agent may block the bootstrapping of the pledge due changing state on the pledge (the pledge may produce a voucher-request, and refuse to produce another one).
-One mitigation may be that the pledge does not limited the number of voucher-requests it creates until at least one has finished.
+One mitigation may be that the pledge does not limit the number of voucher-requests it creates until at least one has finished.
 An alternative may be that the onboarding state may expire after a certain time, if no further interaction has happened.

 In addition, the pledge may assume that repeated triggering for PVR are the result of a communication error with the Registrar-Agent.
-In that case the pledge MAY simply resent the PVR previously sent.
+In that case the pledge MAY simply resend the PVR previously sent.
 Note that in case of re-sending, a contained nonce and also the contained agent-signed-data in the PVR would consequently be reused.